 Reality of Event Stream

 Problems can happen when events arrive late due to problems like network connectivity issues.
 With Spotify, you can listen to music in offline mode when songs that are stored locally on your device will be played.
-When you are offline, e.g. because you take a flight to Warsaw, the events are cached locally in your phone by the Spotify client, but they will not be sent to Kafka yet.
-It is only when you connect to Internet and start listening to music in the online mode later, that all previously buffered events will be sent to Kafka.
+When you are offline, e.g. because you take a flight to Warsaw, the events are cached locally in your phone by the Spotify client.
+They will not be sent to Kafka yet.
+It is only when you connect to Internet and start listening to music in the online mode later.
+All previously buffered events will be sent to Kafka.
 They happen to be included in the same micro-batch as new events that are generated in the online mode.
 If your processing logic doesn’t somehow differentiate original event time from the current time, then you will get incorrect results because old and new events will be considered as the events that happen right now and they will be processed in the same micro-batch.

 The variation of this problem can happen when a user changes devices.
-Assume that you fly to Warsaw again, but this time you listen to music in the offline mode on your laptop because you want to save phone battery for later.
+Assume that you fly to Warsaw again.
+You listen to music in the offline mode on your laptop because you want to save phone battery for later.
 These events are again buffered locally and can’t be sent to Kafka.
 When the flight ends, you shutdown your laptop, try to get out of the airport and you order a taxi.
 While driving home, you listen to music on your mobile phone in the online mode.
 Of course, these mobile events are sent to Kafka immediately.
 However, when you arrive home and relax on your sofa, you turn on your laptop and start listening to music from it.
 This time the laptop connects to the Internet successfully, so all previously buffered desktop events are sent to Kafka now.
-This means that events for a particular user are sent to Kafka out of order – first events from a mobile, then events from a desktop, but the reality was obviously different.
+This means that events for a particular user are sent to Kafka out of order.
+First events from a mobile, then events from a desktop, but the reality was obviously different.
 Again, if we don’t handle this scenario in our processing logic, then we will get incorrect results.

 The Second Part

-In the second part of this blog post series, we explain how you can address these problems by using modern stream processing technologies such as Apache Flink.
+In the second part of “Streaming Analytics Better Than Batch – when & why?” blog post series, we explain how you can address these problems by using stream processing technologies such as Apache Flink.
 Please stay tuned!